Politics and Media Research

 Julia has taught and supervised various courses at the University of Cambridge, the University of Florence, the University of Sofia and the Heinrich Heine University in Düsseldorf.
 She has taught at both the undergraduate and graduate levels.

-POL5 AND POL19 PAPERS STUDENT SUPERVISION AT THE DEPARTMENT OF POLITICS AND INTERNATIONAL STUDIES (POLIS), UNIVERSITY OF CAMBRIDGE
+POL5 AND POL19 PAPERS (Themes and Issues in Politics and International Relations) SUPERVISION AT THE DEPARTMENT OF POLITICS AND INTERNATIONAL STUDIES (POLIS), UNIVERSITY OF CAMBRIDGE

 Michaelmas and Lent Terms, 2019-2021